Elispe/Elispe.github.io/_pages/about.md

 ------
 Elisabetta Perotti is a Postdoctoral Researcher in the Division of Energy Technology, Department of Space, Earth and Environment at
 Chalmers University of Technology in Gothenburg, Sweden.
 From 2022 to 2024, she was a Schmidt Science Postdoctoral Fellow at the
 Department of Electrical, Computer and Energy Engineering (ECEE), University of Colorado Boulder.
-She received her PhD in Physics from Uppsala University, Sweden.
+Before joining CU, she received her PhD in Physics from Uppsala University, Sweden.
 Elisabetta’s research interests span multiple fields, from theoretical hadron physics to applied mathematics.
 Her current research focuses on control, optimization and modeling of electrical distribution systems and transportation networks.

 Recent news
 ------